WhatsApp/erlt/erlbuild/README.md

     logic is implemented in 6 lines of 'make'.

-2. The build process is divided into 3 non-overlapping phases:
+2. The build process is divided into 2 non-overlapping phases:

-    - "generate"     -- generation of .erl files from .xrl and .yrl (if .xrl/yrl files are given as input)
     - "scan"         -- scanning of .erl files to build or update the dependency graph, and extract metadata
     - "compile"      -- compiling or recompiling .erl files into .beam files

-    "scan" and "compile" are the main build phases.

-    "generate" was introduced mainly to simplify integration of 'erlbuild' with the existing build systems (i.e. rebar3 and app.mk).

     Importantly, each phase is incremental and fully parallelizable.

 3.  "scan" builds or updates an exhaustive graph of compile-time dependencies

-    Compiled .beam files depend on source .erl files, .hrl files, and also behavior and parse transform .beams.
+    Compiled .beam files depend on source .erlt files, .hrl files, and also behavior and parse transform .beams.

     The dependency graph is then used for three things:

-    - determining the order in which .erl files should be compiled
+    - determining the order in which .erlt files should be compiled
     - triggering rebuild of .beam files if their dependencies change
     - triggering incremental rebuild of the dependency graph itself on change of its dependencies

-    The dependency graph is cached in the filesystem as *.d files, one per source .erl file.
+    The dependency graph is cached in the filesystem as *.d files, one per source .erlt file.
 This allows building/updating the dependency graph in parallel.

-    Note that the dependency graph (i.e. *.d) files depend on source .erl files, and .hrl files, but *not* on behavior and parse transform .beams.
+    Note that the dependency graph (i.e. *.d) files depend on source .erlt files, and .hrl files, but *not* on behavior and parse transform .beams.

-    Dependency scan of individual .erl files is performed by calling 'erlbuild-erlc --build-phase scan ...'.
+    Dependency scan of individual .erlt files is performed by calling 'erlbuild-erlc --build-phase scan ...'.
 See "erlbuild dependency scanner" section below for details.